Effective And Efficient

 Your Business Deserves Special Attention

 Legally recognizing a business entity is a process that requires forethought.
 Your type of business entity will have ramifications for your personal liability, as well as certain tax implications.
-Therefore, it is important to think through all those aspect before you decide.
-Having an experienced business law attorney on your team, helping you evaluate your needs, is a huge asset to your business.
+Therefore, it is important to think through all those aspects before you decide.
+Having an experienced business law attorney on your team to help you evaluate your needs is a huge asset to your business.

 Create A Business That Is Made To Last

-Behzad Nahai formed Nahai Law Group over a decade ago with the goal of providing practical, efficient representation to clients in business law and commercial real estate.
-He has been practicing in those areas for more than 30 years.
-Our team brings that experience, along with Mr. Nahai’s uniquely pragmatic approach, to your situation and will help you manage the business formation process from beginning to end.
+Nahai Law Group was established over a decade ago with the goal of providing practical, efficient representation to clients in business law and commercial real estate.
+Our team brings 40 years of experience to your situation and will help you manage the business formation process from beginning to end.

-There are multiple types of business entity, each with their own advantages and disadvantages.
+There are multiple types of business entities, each with its own advantages and disadvantages.
 They include:

-Each of these will not only impact your own liability and your taxes, but how the entity may function.
+Each of these will not only impact your own liability and your taxes but also how the entity may function.
 It is crucial to think through your business plan as you evaluate which entity type is right for your situation.

 Talk To An Experienced California Business Formation Attorney Today